WaveOfMotion/Developing-time-synchronization-in-ABB-AC500-PLC-from-Network-Time-Protocol-and-PC-using-Python/README.md

 ```
 , you don't.

-For 'await server.async_setValues' you specify:
+For 'await server.async_setValues' you specify your array:
 ```iecst
 values=pc_datetime
 ```
 , where if you look a bit higher, I create an array, and the number of elements of that array is interpreted as number of elements.

-Later on, I am adding an 'optional', that if you want to see values being printed by function 'print' , you would say if values has changed then print.
+Later on, I am adding an 'optional', that if you want to see values being printed by function 'print' , you would say: values has changed ?: print.
 So I define my idea as:
 ```iecst
 if PLC_Ntp_DateTime != previous_plc_values: